We’re happy to answer each and every one of your questions to help you get the clearest picture of what life will be like at Hopwood Hall College.

 The following courses require uniform: Animal Care/Management, Veterinary Nursing, Applied Science, Laboratory Science, Performing Arts, Dance, Health & Social Care, Early Years, Sport, Football Academy, Fitness Academy, Rugby Academy, Uniformed Public Services, Mechanical Engineering, Motor Vehicle, Painting & Decorating, Plastering, Plumbing, Sport Science, Electrical Installation, Carpentry & Joinery, Brickwork and Multi-Skills.

 What about my entry requirements?

 Our entry requirements vary from course to course.
 Please see individual courses for more information about the grades you will require to be accepted onto the course.
-You can find these in our course guide.

 Can I get help with my learning?